kirill-grouchnikov/trident-js/README.md

 A **timeline pulse** is the point where the timeline "wakes up" and changes the values of all registered attributes.
 The values are changed based on how much time has passed since the timeline has started playing.
-There is no guarantee how many pulses the specific timeline will have, and how much time will pass between each successive pair of pulses.
+There is no guarantee how many pulses the specific timeline will have or how much time will pass between each successive pair of pulses.
-This depends on the current system load and the specific implementation of the runtime.
+This depends on the current system load and the specific implementation of the runtime environment.

 The three basic timeline concepts illustrated in this sample are: